Ziyad-HF/Digital-Task_Round-robin_Arbiter/README.md

 ## Overview

-The Round Robin Arbiter is a digital circuit designed for arbitration in computer systems, particularly in scenarios where multiple requesters contend for access to a shared resource.
+The Round Robin Arbiter is a digital circuit developed using Verilog for arbitration in computer systems, particularly in scenarios where multiple requesters contend for access to a shared resource.
 This project aims to provide a fair and deterministic method for allocating access to the shared resource by rotating through a sequence of requesters and granting each requester access for a fixed time slice or priority level before moving on to the next requester.

 ## Purpose